Welcome to the House of Saulė

 • Organic Cotton – Our cotton is certified by the Global Organic Textile Standard (GOTS) to meet strict requirements at every stage, from growing to harvesting to garment-making.
 Our crops are part of a well-balanced ecosystem.
 Regular crop rotation and composting strengthen the soil, producing healthier plants and attracting fewer pests.
 Because of this, we can raise crops without toxic pesticides or fertilizers and rely on rainwater rather than wasteful irrigation.

 • Upcycled Embellishments – Some plastics deserve a second chance.
 We partner with vintage shops to purchase old or damaged gowns that would otherwise end up in landfill, remove and clean the sequins and beading and breathe new life into these embellishments by using them in our garments.
 We are currently in the process of finding partners to help us employ women in need for this work.

-• Glass – Saulė garment embellishments may also incorporate glass beading, never plastic, to ensure biodegradability.
+• Glass – Saulė garment embellishments may also incorporate glass beading, never virgin plastic, to ensure biodegradability.

 Standards we value

 • GOTS-certified cotton • OEKO-TEX® Standard 100 label • FSC-certified wood • European Flax®